My big dream in life is to have no ‘big dreams’

 There I said it!
 Turning 30 means being hounded by that dirty question ‘Where do you see yourself in ten years time?!’.
 Over the past couple of months, I’ve been asked that question by dozens of unsuspecting acquaintances and strangers (my friends know me too well to ask that of me 😉 ).

-I do know what I DON’T want – I don’t want to own a fancy car, I don’t want to be at the elusive top of the corporate ladder, I don’t want to have lots of precious jewellery or designer shoes.
+I do know what I DON’T want – I don’t want to own a fancy car, I don’t want to be at the elusive top of the corporate ladder, I don’t want to have lots of designer shoes.
 I promise I have nothing against any of those things, they just don’t float my boat!
 I prefer battered Royal Enfields, moustache loafers, and socks with pugs on them to shiny cars or expensive bags.
 Yes I’m painfully aware of the fact that I’ve just trampled over all the chances I had of ‘making it big in life’ as far as conventional parameters for being ‘successful’ are concerned 😉 Oh well!
 Let’s go on to what I DO want shall we?

 To be honest, I don’t really have an answer for that question.
 If you’ve seen our sorry excuse for a bucket list on Bruised Passports, you would know what I’m talking about.
 I know bucket lists are a big thing these days but Vid and I have never really had one – it’s probably because our list of things to do keeps vacillating as we continue to change.
 Every experience teaches us something new and with new experiences come new priorities.